The World Bank Happiness Score | Comparably

 The World Bank Happiness At a Glance

-The World Bank employees rate their happiness at the workplace a "B" (based on 233 ratings).
+The World Bank employees rate their happiness at the workplace a "B-" (based on 235 ratings).
 The Happiness score describes employees well-being based on various topics such as positivity in the workplace, opportunities for professional growth, and satisfaction towards compensation and benefits.

-61 The World Bank employees answered questions like "Do you feel burnt out at work?" and "How long is your commute to work?"
+62 The World Bank employees answered questions like "Is your work environment positive or negative?" and "Are your company's goals clear, and are you invested in them?"
 In general, employees in the Engineering and Finance departments are considered to be the most happy at The World Bank, while the IT and Admin departments are considered to be the least happy.
 Also, employees with 6 to 10 Years Experience are more satisfied at The World Bank, while employees with 3 to 6 Years Experience are the least satisfied.

 The World Bank's Happiness Trendline